vr-20/Python-Projects-VR-20/README.md

 # Python-Projects-VR-20
 Hello there!
 Welcome!
-You can find all the Python projects built by me in this repository.
+You'll find all the Python projects / Data Analysis projects done by me in this repository.
 Thanks for dropping by!